casper-network/docs-archive/dapp-dev-guide/querying.md

 ### Pre-Requisite: Obtain the Global State Hash

-The State of the system transitions with each block that is created.
+The state of the system transitions with each block that is created.
 Therefore, it's important to first obtain the latest global state hash.

 ```bash
 casper-client get-global-state-hash --node-address http://NODE:PORT | jq -r